XericZephyr/prototext/README.md

 ```

 ~~However, at present, the implementation for the list assignment feature is ugly, unsafe and inefficient.~~
-*You didn't see anything in the above line.*
+*Again you didn't see anything in the line above.*

 #### Text Method